 • rustup makes it easy to keep your Rust version up to date, and test with other versions

-The standardization of tools across the Rust ecosystem not only makes it easier to get started but also means that documentation and tutorials pretty much always apply to what you are doing!
-This can reduce the ramp-up time.
+The standardization of tools across the Rust ecosystem makes it easier to get started.
+It also means that documentation and tutorials pretty much always apply to what you’re doing.
+This reduces the ramp-up time for the language.

 The Community and the Ecosystem

-Materialize is a large distributed system, and it needs to be able to manage complex networks of components and interact with outside systems.
-We have found that the Rust community is welcoming and helpful, and encourages collaboration.
-Additionally, The community maintains a large number of high-quality libraries and frameworks, that make our job easier.
+Materialize is a large distributed system.
+It needs to manage complex networks of components and interact with outside systems to boot.
+We’ve found that the Rust community is welcoming, helpful, and encourages collaboration.
+Additionally, the community maintains a large number of high-quality libraries and frameworks that make our job easier.

-For example, the tokio organization gives us performant asynchronous networking, protobuf bindings, Kubernetes bindings, tracing (one of the best tracing libraries ever), an http framework (axum) and more!
-Also, the tokio community discord (and the broader rust discord) are invaluable resources for getting questions answered!
+For example, the tokio organization gives us performant asynchronous networking, protobuf bindings, Kubernetes bindings, tracing (one of the best tracing libraries ever), an http framework (axum), and more!
+Also, the tokio community discord (and the broader rust discord) are invaluable resources for getting our questions answered.

 Problems